torchlight-api/engine/README.md

 ### Will this package replace the existing CommonMark package?

-No, there are no immediate plans to deprecate the [existing CommonMark package](https://github.com/torchlight-api/torchlight-commonmark-php) as it provides additional features not currently available in the extension shipped this package (notably integration with the `torchlight.php` configuration file and replacers).
+No, there are no immediate plans to deprecate the [existing CommonMark package](https://github.com/torchlight-api/torchlight-commonmark-php) as it provides additional features not currently available in the extension shipped with this package (notably integration with the `torchlight.php` configuration file and replacers).
 However, if you need a CommonMark extension that has no Laravel dependency, the extension provided by this package is what you are looking for.

 ### Some themes are missing compared to the API version.
 How come?